 Base FAR Permitted 0.40

 Total FAR Permitted 1.40 FAR

-Total FAR Approved 0.25
+Total FAR Proposed 0.25

-Notes: With optional method of development, allowed per Section 27-548 of the Prince George's County Zoning Ordinance.
+Notes: With optional method of development, allowed per Section 27-548 of the prior Prince George's County Zoning Ordinance.

-Pursuant to Section 27-548(e) of the Zoning Ordinance, the proposed FAR shall be calculated based on the entire property (68.7 acres), as approved with the conceptual site plan.
+Pursuant to Section 27-548(e) of the prior Zoning Ordinance, the proposed FAR shall be calculated based on the entire property (68.79 acres), as approved with the conceptual site plan (CSP).